Feyerabend/ABC80/README.md

 The cost of computers was quite high at this time, but also shrinking rapidly.
 * 1977 Commodore PET sold for $595 which is today (2022) ca $2,850 USD.
-* 1978 ABC80 sold for approx. 6,000 SEK, which is today (2022) ca $2,500 USD, not far from the PET.
+* 1978 ABC80 sold for approx. 6,000 SEK, which is today (2022) ca $2,500 USD, thus not far from the PET.
 * 1983 Commodore 64 sold for $595 which is today (2022) ca $1,700 USD.

-The ABC80 was a collaboration between DIAB Industries behind the technology, Scandia Metric with its roots in industry, and Luxor which made radios and television sets.
-There were retailers that was also behind the large, but local (national), success.
+The ABC80 was a collaboration between DIAB Industrier (DIAB Industries) behind the technology, Scandia Metric with its roots in industry, and Luxor AB which made radios and television sets.
+There were retailers that was also behind the large, but restricted to national and local, success.

 Specifications of the ABC80:
 * Zilog Z80, 3 MHz